 - 2.01.1 The Population Health Management (PHM) plan provides a vehicle for establishing a formal strategy to optimize population health outcomes, including a defined approach for population identification and stratification.
 The PHM plan is a critical part of achieving improvement in Enrollee health outcomes and is interrelated with all other quality care domains.
-Submission of a PHM plan is a requirement for health plan accreditation by the National Committee for Quality Assurance (NCQA). - 2.01.2 The Contractor must annually submit its NCQA PHM plan component (1), the Population Health Management Strategy, and component (2), Population Stratification and Resource Integration, in their entirety to Covered California.
-When submitting its plan to Covered California, the Contractor shall clearly designate any information it deems confidential, trade secret, or proprietary information as such.
+Submission of a PHM plan is a requirement for health plan accreditation by the National Committee for Quality Assurance (NCQA). - 2.01.2 Contractor must annually submit its NCQA PHM plan component (1), the Population Health Management Strategy, and component (2), Population Stratification and Resource Integration, in their entirety to Covered California.